 Cyber key performance indicator, metrics and dashboarding: Helps security organisations establish a consistent, repeatable and mature process for reporting cyber security performance at all levels—to the board, executive management and information security leadership.

-Business resilience: KPMG in India’s business resilience service assists clients with the development and deployment of a Business Continuity Management (BCM) programme, including emergency response, crisis management, business continuity and technology recovery.
+Business resilience: KPMG’s business resilience service assists clients with the development and deployment of a Business Continuity Management (BCM) programme, including emergency response, crisis management, business continuity and technology recovery.
 Key steps include understanding recovery priorities and requirements through business-impact analysis, developing continuity strategies and plans and performing regular exercising, testing and maintenance of strategies and plans.

-Information and data governance: KPMG in India’s approach to information governance begins with an intimate understanding of industry issues and business processes.
+Information and data governance: KPMG’s approach to information governance begins with an intimate understanding of industry issues and business processes.
 We use a DC2 (Define, Clean, Discover, Change) approach to assess and improve information governance capabilities.
-Privacy regulations and compliance requirements have exploded in the past few months
+Privacy regulations and compliance requirements have exploded in the past few months.

 Data privacy and protection services: Our clients are struggling with designing, building and sustaining privacy programmes that meet employee, customer and regulatory expectations.
 Similar to privacy concerns, corporate retention and disposition obligations are fast evolving and changing.
 Organisations must develop policies and implement technology enablers to facilitate the effective lifecycle management of records and data.